MAsuamah/tech-cup-blog/README.md

 When logged in you can also comment on posts written by other users.
 When you click on the title of the posts while on the homepage, you will be able to read the post's comments and add your own comments as well.

 <img src ="https://user-images.githubusercontent.com/77217156/119925472-8630ef00-bf43-11eb-9c25-9abefe7b21e2.gif" width="650" height="400">

+To logout, click on the logout button in the navigation bar.